Acronyms

 - Disadvantages

-- In order for the results to be valid, a number of assumptions must hold true including:
+- In order for the results to be valid, the following assumptions must hold true:

 - Stable population meaning the before and after patient population does not change in some significant way.
 Because of this, these studies are typically performed at hospitals that serve a specific patient population or geographic region.